Association of North American Graduate Programs in the Conservation of Cultural Property

 The Association of North American Graduate Programs in the Conservation of Cultural Property, better known by its acronym ANAGPIC, is an annual student conference held by the North American conservation graduate programs.
-The conference sees students present lectures of the highest caliber, sharing their research, leadership, and training with peers and faculty.

-Since 1974, the ANAGPIC annual meeting has fostered knowledge and camaraderie among the participating students and programs.
-Often hosted by one member graduate program, the meeting also features a day of talks by senior conservators and allied professionals.
-The talks address a selected theme of current interest in conservation, thereby providing students with a view of an important aspect of their future careers.
+It is often hosted by one member of the graduate program, and features a day of talks by senior conservators and allied professionals.
+The talks address a selected theme of current interest in conservation.